NoLtour/Uni-notes/Thermofluids/33 U/boundary layers in pipes.md

 ### Laminar flow
 ![[Pasted image 20220317152159.png]]

 Here the [[boundary layer]] doesn't transition into turbulent flow.
-The
+The flow is characterised by the parabella shaped velocity profile.
+This type of flow resaults in much more efficient flow with less internal friction and less skin drag resaulting in much lower pressure loss.